CodeNaif/audio-translation/README.md

 ## How it works
 1. The UI records or uploads audio and sends it to the backend.
 2. The backend transcribes audio with Whisper and streams the translation from Gemma.

+If you run into any problems, feel free to reach out or open an issue in the repo.